-Drop-In Center - the Agency does not screen or work by appointment; everyone in need of services are welcome to sit and be in a secure, welcoming environment.
+Drop-In Center - Everyone in need of services is welcome to sit and be in a secure, welcoming environment.
 It is a place that provides non-judgement, social supports, and sense of belonging.
 It is known to the community as a safe place and is often the only connection that our population has to services and trusting relationships.
-Hours of operation are Monday through Friday; 9:00 am - 11:30 am then 1:00 pm - 4:30 pm.
+Hours of operation are

+Monday through Friday; 9:00 am - 11:30 am then 1:00 pm - 4:30 pm.
 All services are free.

-Food Programs - the Agency implemented a nutrient dense, nutritional platform in all the food programs offered.
+Food Programs - the Agency has a nutrient dense, nutritional platform in all of the food programs offered.
 Healthy, low fat and low sodium foods are offered at the daily meal and at our two food pantries.
-Our partner, Cornell University Cooperative Extension, provides monthly nutritional education and cooking classes, using items from our food pantry.

 SNAP benefits are discussed, as well as the importance of budgeting food resources.
 In addition, other community services and resources are reviewed and explained which also help to stretch a SNAP budget.
 Daily Community Meal (Soup Kitchen) - healthy, nutritional meals are prepared by our experienced and talented Chef and his team.
-The daily meal is served Monday - Friday from 2:30 pm - 4:00 pm.
-Following the COVID-19 protocols, hours of operation have shifted to 1:00 pm - 4:00 pm with options to take food out.
+The daily meal is served Monday - Friday from 1:30 pm - 3:00 pm.
 Staff and guests strictly follow recommendations.